dnomd343/syncplay-docker/README.md

 ## Quick Start

-Start a syncplay service, default at port tcp/8999.
+Start a syncplay service, default at `tcp/8999`, you can also specify a password.

 ```bash
 docker run -d \